-This topic contains 1 reply, has 2 voices, and was last updated by darrennj 11 months, 3 weeks ago.
+- This topic has 1 reply, 2 voices, and was last updated 1 year, 5 months ago by darrennj.

 We do a variety of group activities on and off the ship, in addition to the shows and other amenities the ship offers.
 Check out the videos we have created about the fun that happened on our first five cruises: DNR Beginnings video (covering cruises 1-3), Fall 2015 DNR Cruise video, and the Alaska 2016 DNR Cruise video.

 The DNR Cruise experience is great because you are spending the week with a group of people who share your sensibility, making it easier to find people to dine with or join on excursions.
 We have a robust itinerary of group activities all week long including karaoke, games and costume parties.
 It’s a week so action-packed you’ll need a vacation from your vacation!